Jai Lava Kusa: Filming

 Principal photography began in February 2017 in Hyderabad while Jr. NTR joined the sets in the mid of March.
 A wedding scene between the lead pair NTR and Raashi Khanna was picturized in the surrounding area of Chilkur.
 Actor Priyadarshi also joined this shoot.
 Nandamuri Harikrishna, father of Jr. NTR and Kalyan Ram, visited the shooting spot in latter half of March and a picture of him on the sets revealed that one of the characters played by Jr. NTR is a bank manager named "N. Lava Kumar".
 The team spent ₹2 crore to erect a massive set at Ramoji Film City where a major portion of filming took place.
 Bollywood actor Ronit Roy joined the shoot in the mid June 2017 and some action sequences were shot in a stone quarry in Hyderabad.

 The shooting of the film got further delayed, after Jr. NTR was hired to host for the Telugu version of Bigg Boss Season 1 for Star Maa.
 The film's second schedule in Pune was held on 26 July 2017, were a couple of songs and scenes were shot accordingly, which was expected to take place for 20 days.
 On the first day of the schedule, Tarak changed 42 different costumes for 13 scenes, all being shot in a single day, which impressed the film's crew members.
 The film's major portion of shooting was completed on 15 August, excluding for three songs, with NTR started dubbing for his portions ofn 22 August.
-On 28 August, Tamannah was hired for an item number, which was shot in a single day.
+On 28 August, Tamannaah Bhatia was hired for a special number, which was shot in a single day.
 The shooting finished in September 2017.

 Music

 The film's music is composed by Devi Sri Prasad, with lyrics written by Chandrabose and Ramajogayya Sastry.
-Chandrabose penned the song "Ravana" in 90 minutes.
-Originally planned for a grand audio launch on 23 July 2017, the event was cancelled due to the unpleasant weather prevailing in Hyderabad.
-The album was directly released online on 7 August 2017, at a formal press meet held in Hyderabad, with the film's cast and crew being present.
-The audio jukebox was unveiled by Lahari Music, which bought the film's audio rights, through its official YouTube channel and received positive response, with the jukebox crossing 1 million views within 12 hours of its release.

-Mridula Ramadugu of Firstpost stated "The Jai Lava Kusa album is an ode to Ravana.
-Except for one track, most tunes have a Ravana theme to them and the Devi Sri Prasad (DSP) album has most elements except one."
-Indiaglitz stated "The album is surely not a one-man show.
-It's a five-men show – DSP, Chandrabose, Jai, Lava and Kusa."
-123Telugu reviewed as "Jai Lava Kusa's audio is a decent outing for Devi Sri Prasad".
+The soundtrack was released as a soft launch with a formal press meet on 3 September 2016, after plans for a grand event being cancelled.
+The album was directly released online through Lahari Music.